(888) 448-0302 Talk to a recovery specialist 24/7

 May 26, 2020

-Please note: Some information may contradict the information in the map as laws are fluid.
-You should contact your local court or healthcare provider if you are unsure of whether you can apply to have your loved one admitted involuntarily.
+NOTE: Some information may contradict the information on the map, as laws are fluid.
+You should contact your local court or healthcare provider if you are unsure whether you can apply to have your loved one admitted to rehab involuntarily.
+Call 888-448-0302 to speak to a Landmark Recovery Patient Navigator if you need immediate recovery assistance.

 States with and Without Mandatory Addiction Treatment Laws